HANCORE-linux/omarchy-Demon-theme/README.md

 - Make sure Lazyvim is update to date type :Lazy <br>

 ## VSCode-Theme
-- Using Theme: Matt Black
+- Using Theme: Matte Black
-- Using Extension-ID: Tyriar.theme-sapphire
+- Using Extension-ID: TahaYVR.matteblack
-- If Theme is not getting installed , do it manually: Open VSCode > Click on Extensions > type: Sapphire Theme
+- If Theme is not getting installed , do it manually: Open VSCode > Click on Extensions > type: Matte Black

 ## Waybar-Theme
 For my Waybar-Theme simply check my Link https://github.com/HANCORE-linux/Waybar-Theme-red-accents-.git